 How to Deal With Homesickness in College: 6 Tips to Keep You Grounded

 Many college students leave home each fall to start the next chapter in their lives.
 Most public college students enroll in a school within 50 miles of their home.
 But whether moving across town or across the country, students often find themselves in new surroundings far different from the comforts of home.

-Reach Out to Others for Support
+1. Reach Out to Others for Support

 You may find leaving home and living independently overwhelming at first.
 The good news is that you're not alone.
 Other new students may be feeling those same fears and uncertainties.

 You also can turn to older students, such as your resident advisor or someone within your field of study.
 They can connect you to activities and organizations that can help you build friendships and support networks.

-Find Ways to Keep Busy
+2. Keep Busy

 Homesickness at college often gets better in a few weeks as you settle into your new surroundings.
 One way to speed up that process is to get out of your room and see what the college and community have to offer.
-Often, you have up to a week to settle in before classes start, so aim to make the most of those first days on campus.
+Often, you have up to a week to settle in before classes start, so make the most of those first days on campus.

 And don't stop at the campus boundary: Seek out parks and recreational opportunities in the surrounding community.
 Other options are to look for organizations that welcome volunteers or churches and faith communities with activities geared toward college students.